InseeFr/Bauhaus/docs/en/user-guide/concept.md

 - **Enter the desired filters** in the box:

-  - *Name*: enter the name of the concept;
+  - *Label*: enter the label of the concept;
-  - *Alternative name*: enter the abbreviation, acronym, or synonym;
+  - *Alternative label*: enter the abbreviation, acronym, or synonym;
   - *Search the definition*: enter one or more words from the text of the definition in French;
-  - *Select the unit code*: select the unit code to get the list of concepts under the responsibility of this unit;
+  - *Select the owner*: select the owner to get the list of concepts under the responsibility of this owner;
-  - *Select a release status*, from the following choices:
+  - *Select a dissemination status*, from the following choices:
     - Generic Audience (published in the Definitions section on insee.fr);
     - Specific audience (not published under Definitions, but available for documenting a publication);
     - Private (internal use).